A New Step-down Procedure for Simultaneous Hypothesis Testing Under Dependence: Admissibility property of the BSD Procedure

-In this section, we shall give an important decision theoretic justification for the BSD method from a fequentist view point.
-In particular, we show that the proposed BSD method based on the statistics $S_{tj}$'s in (\ref{BSD_STAT_DEFN}), will be admissible when $\vec{X}$ is assumed to follow a multivariate normal distribution with a fixed, but unknown mean vector $\vec{\mu}$ and a known covariance matrix $\Sigma$.
-Note that any multiple testing procedure $\Phi(\vec{x})=(\phi_1(\vec{x}),\cdots,\phi_m(\vec{x}))$ induces an individual test function $\phi_j(\vec{x})$ for testing $H_{0i}$ against $H_{Ai}$, where $\phi_j(\vec{x})$ denotes the probability of rejecting the $i$-th null hypothesis $H_{0i}$ when the data point $\vec{X}=\vec{x}$ is observed.
-The risk function corresponding to $\phi_j$ is
+In this section, we provide an important decision theoretic justification in favor of the use of the BSD procedure from a frequentist viewpoint in our setup.
+In particular, we show that the proposed method based on the statistics $S_{tj}$'s in (\ref{BSD_STAT_DEFN}), will be admissible in a sense to be made precise shortly.
+Recall here that, any multiple testing procedure $\Phi(\vec{x})=(\phi_1(\vec{x}),\dots,\phi_n(\vec{x}))$ induces an individual test function $\phi_j(\vec{x})$ for testing $H_{0j}$ against $H_{Aj}$, where $\phi_j(\vec{x})$ denotes the probability of rejecting the $j$-th null hypothesis $H_{0j}$ when the data point $\vec{X}=\vec{x}$ is observed.
+We consider the standard $0-1$ loss function corresponding to $\phi_j$ which is given by